 - modify the disease course by slowing MS activity for longer periods of remission

 - manage symptoms

 Your symptoms will vary and need to be treated individually.
-Your medications will depend on the symptoms you’re experiencing.
+Your medications will depend on the symptoms you’re experiencing and will be balanced against the risk of side effects.
 There are several oral and topical medication options available for each symptom, such as pain, stiffness, and spasms.
 Treatments are also available to manage other symptoms associated with MS, including anxiety, depression, and bladder or bowel issues.

 Other therapies, such as rehabilitation, may be recommended alongside medication.